‘Yuri On Ice’ Creators MAPPA In The U.S. Anime Midwest 2017 Convention: Will YOI Season 2 Be Announced?

 The annual Anime Midwest Convention is expected to have creators of immensely popular Japanese anime Yuri On Ice.
-The three-day convention will allow attendees to interact with the creative genius behind YOI and hopefully confirm the sequel to Yuri and Victor’s insanely popular love story in YOI.
+The three day convention will allow attendees to interact with the creative genius behind YOI and hopefully confirm the sequel to Yuri and Victor’s insanely popular love story in YOI.

 Yuri On Ice creators have been invited to the annual Anime Midwest Convention in the United States.
 The organizers announced that the team has agreed to participate in the event and will even have an interactive session with the attendees to answer any questions.
 Unless confirmed sooner, majority of the fans, however, are expected to have just a single question on their minds: When will Yuri On Ice return for its second season.
 Despite intense and persistent rumors about Season 2 of Yuri On Ice, neither the creators nor the producers have offered any clue about a sequel.